Asian Art Outpost

 ken mei

-This Japanese word refers to wisdom, intelligence, and prudence.
+賢明 is a Japanese word that refers to wisdom, intelligence, and prudence.

-It was originally a Chinese word which refers to a wise person or enlightened ruler.
+賢明 was originally a Chinese word that referred to a wise person or enlightened ruler.
 It means wise and able, sagacious now in China.

 Wisdom